Create dashboards and dashboard panels

-5. Change the Token value to Buttercup_Games_Time_Range and click Apply.
+- a.
+(Optional) Change the Token value to Buttercup_Games_Time_Range and click Apply.

 This optional step redefines the name of the input token for the time range picker.
 Because the default names of input tokens are not very descriptive (field1, field2, field3, and so on), you may want to do this when you give your dashboard multiple inputs.
 It makes it easier to understand which input you are working with.

-You can also optionally change the default time range for the picker by changing the value of Default.
+- b.
+(Optional) Change the default time range for the picker by changing the value of Default.
 Right now it defaults to All time.

 In the next two steps you connect your dashboard panel to this time range picker.

 6. In the new dashboard panel, click the Inline Search icon and select Edit Search String.